 Can I Transplant Cannas?

-Not only can you transplant and divide canna lilies, but you actually should every few years to prevent overcrowding, disease and pests.
-Pests and disease often occur on weak, unhappy plants and dense, crowded plant structures with poor air circulation and lots of hiding places.
+Not only can you transplant and divide canna lilies, but you actually should do so every few years to prevent overcrowding, disease and pests.
+Pests and disease often occur on weak, unhappy plants, and will develop in dense, crowded plant structures with poor air circulation and lots of hiding places.

 Transplanting canna lily plants is a great way not only to continually enjoy them but to create dramatic backdrops, borders or privacy screens in the landscape.